samvera/samvera.github.io/pages/samvera/developer_community/issues.md

 ## Submitting an Issue

 Each GitHub project has an Issues tab, and you can add an issue by clicking the New issue button.
-Hydra uses GitHub issues to track bugs that should be fixed and new features that should be added.
+Samvera uses GitHub issues to track bugs that should be fixed and new features that should be added.
 They can also be used for more general discussion, such as asking a question.

 ## What Makes a Good Issue?